MarcusE1W/absolute-beginner/content/post/spacemacs.md

 This text tries to give an introduction into spacemacs and its workings.
 After reading this you should be able to do some productive work with it.
 The assumption is that you have installed Spacemacs with Evil (Vim) support.
 Vim has some very powerful and sometimes very cryptic commands, many will not be covered in this text.
 Also the tables you see in the text only give you a selection of commands.
 The good news ins that with Spacemacs you don't have to remember all commands but you can also use the menu (SPC)system.

-## What will you learn from this text?
-- What are the different selection screens like
-  - The Spacemacs SPC menu (Which-key)
-  - The helm or ivy menu to select in listsP
-- How to do basic configuration changes
-- How to use the text editing and many more commands that Spacemacs offers
-- And last but not least, how to discover new (as in unknown to you)functions in Spacemacs by yourself.
-- Adjust the theme and font used

 ### Executing commands in Spacemacs
 The main way to execute commands is to press SPC (the space key) and then a kombination of keys for the specific command.
 Once `SPC` has been pressed a menu opens that shows the possible keys.
 E.g. SPC f s saves the current buffer.
 It is probably worth just to try a few commands that look interesting to you.
 For your experiments maybe have a file available that you can load just for testing.